 Midwifery is a profession that emerged out of activism.
-Today's families benefit from the current Ontario midwifery system thanks to the hard work of women and other activists in the 1970s and 80s (for a detailed look at the history of the profession in this province, see Ivy Bourgeault's book Push!).
+For a detailed look at the history of the profession in this province, see Ivy Bourgeault's book Push!.
 In the years since midwifery was regulated, midwives have remained committed to a range of social justice movements; defending reproductive rights and standing up against gender-based discrimination.

 Pay equity is a fundamental human right guaranteed by the Human Rights Code and the Pay Equity Act.
 As an almost exclusively female profession providing women- and trans-centered health care, midwives have experienced a gender penalty in their pay for more than two decades.
 In 2013, the AOM filed an application with the Human Rights Tribunal of Ontario, claiming the province has continually and systematically set a discriminatory compensation structure for midwives.
 The tribunal has concluded its hearing and a ruling is expected by June, 2018.
 We remain active members of the Equal Pay Coalition and fight to close the gender pay gap for everyone.
 Click here for more resources.